Frequently Asked Questions

 What is the cost to be a DINÉ Fellow?
 Accordion Closed

 Teacher Fellows are not charged for participation.
 Occasionally, Fellows are asked to purchase books for the seminars, but most materials are provided.
-Room, board, and on campus meals are provided at no cost to the Fellows during the residency at NAU in June.
+Lodging and food are provided during the residency components of the program.

 What are the benefits of being a DINÉ Fellow?
 Accordion Closed